 - Defended numerous cases on behalf of a golf car manufacturer involving defect allegations and issues related to proper use of golf cars and the conditions of golf courses.

-- Represented The Oakland Athletics Baseball Club in state court and bankruptcy court litigation against a counterparty who entered into a contract with the Oakland A’s to license its name and operate a youth baseball summer camp.
+- Represented a baseball club in state court and bankruptcy court litigation against a counterparty who entered into a contract with a major league baseball team to license its name and operate a youth baseball summer camp.

 - Represented a Division I university in a trademark infringement lawsuit brought against its separately incorporated athletic booster club.
 The court granted our request for a preliminary injunction.